kharchenkolab/vrnmf/vignettes/AnchorVolume.md

 ## Application

 Application of the method is examplified below for a simulated dataset.
-For that, we will use dataset with matrices `X`, its noisy version `X.noise` and decomposition matrices `C` and `D` such that `X = C*D` (to simulate dataset with parameters of interest one can use function `sim_factors`).
+For that, we will use dataset with matrices `X`, its noisy version `X.noise` and decomposition matrices `C` and `D` such that `X = C*D` (to simulate a dataset with parameters of interest one can use function `sim_factors`).
 First, we upload the library and the dataset:

   ```r
   library(vrnmf)